runconvert-logo

 A: There’s no strict rule about avoiding any font formats, but some older or rarer formats may not convert well to modern formats.
 For example, PostScript fonts may lose certain features when converted.
 It’s always a good idea to test the converted font before fully committing.

-Q: Can I convert a font I downloaded for free?
+Q: Can I convert a font for use in an eBook?

-Q: Can I convert a font for use in a PDF presentation?
+Q: Can I convert a font for use in a video production?

 What is TTF (TrueType Font)?